trpubins/pokemon-shiny-hunting/README.md

 SENDER_EMAIL_PASS: sEndeR-EmaiL-pa22                                    # optional, default is None
 ```

+## RetroArch Config

+In order to successfully run the program, ensure the following RetroArch settings are as follows:

+- Video > GPU Screenshot > OFF
+- On-Screen Display > On-Screen Notifications > Notification Visibility > Screenshot Notification Persistence > Instant
+- Input > Polling Behavior > Normal

+Lastly, ensure that all controls mapped to the keyboard work as expected when the game is running in the emulator.
+See Input > Port 1 Controls in RetroArch settings.

 ## Usage

 ***Important❗***: ALL scripts must be executed from the project root directory.